mrbassplayer/Get-VLANHealthCheck/README.md

 This script is an attempt to provide that functionality.

-The script performs three steps.
+The script performs these steps.
 1. Collect the VMhost names, vmnics, Nic speed, Nic MAC address, SwitchID, and PortID.
 2. Collect the VLAN HealthCheck results.